CyberSys/fastbuild-ue4.26.2/README.md

 **Some Notes:**
  - Please use the latest source code in this repo.
 Commits listed above work only as references for your own modification.
  - Some bugs about FASTBuild cache path frequently happened.
-Therefore, I hard-coded cache path in `UnrealEngine/*`.
-Please find `F:\\Cache` and modify them to your own cache path.
+Therefore, I hard-coded cache path in `UnrealEngine/ShaderCompilerFASTBuild.cpp` and `UnrealEngine/FASTBuild.cs`. **Please find `F:\\Cache` and modify them to your own cache path.**

 ### Unreal Engine Source Code Building
  1. Compile this project: run FBuild.exe (official v1.04 release) `FBuild.exe All-x64-Release -dist -clean` in path `Code/`.